defconcepts/weave/site/features.md

     host1$ docker stop a1
     host1$ docker start a1

-However, additional addresses added with the `weave attach` command will not be retained.
+However, if the container was connected to the weave network with `weave run` or with the `weave attach` command, any addresses assigned that way will not be retained.

-There is also a `weave restart` command, which does re-attach all current IP addresses:
+There is a `weave restart` command, which does re-attach all current IP addresses:

     host1$ weave restart b1